Infinidrix/Nand-Beyond-Tetris/Readme.txt

 arguments to the static method should be Java shorts.
-For convenience, the static method may return void (a value of 0 will be returned to the calling function), boolean (false will be converted to 0, true to 0xffff), char (will be cast to short and returned) or short.
+For convenience, the static method may return void (a value of 0 will be returned to the calling function), boolean (false will be converted to 0, true to 0xffff), char (will be cast to int and returned) or int.

 As with normal .vm files (see the VM Emulator Tutorial at www.nand2tetris.org), all VM functions which start with the same prefix (e.g., all VM functions which